valentine195/Obsidian-Vault/1. Sessions/21-7-4 - Session 8 Planning.md

 	> _THE LADY OF DEATH, BLIND TO HER SHROUD OF DUST
 	> WORKS TO UNDO HER TERRIBLE CURSE
 	> BUT IN DOING SO, SHE WILL
+	> THE WORLD WILL MOURN
-	> REPEAT YOUR FATHER'S GRAVE MISTAKE_
+	> AS IT DID WITH YOUR FATHER'S DEATH_

 ### Thunder in the Night
+> As night falls, a flash of lightning

 ### The Clan Council